Does the Perfect Pricing Formula Exist?

 Expenses – what fees are involved in this transaction?
 Make sure you cover those.

-Now, if you plan to sell wholesale, you would need to double the above number for retail (I don’t sell wholesale because I simply don’t have time).
 Using this formula, the same small, crocheted blanket would be priced around $90.00.
 That’s quite a difference and will allow far more blankets to be sold in your shop.

-Very low prices do not mean more sales.
 When I first started selling on Etsy, I sold my owl hats for under $20.
 After I started making some sales, I decided to up my price to $25.
 I sold the same number of hats.
 After reading about pricing, I upped my price to $30.
 I didn’t think I would sell any.
 I was shocked to see my sales increase tremendously.
 Yes, you read that right.
 I made far more owl hat sales at $30.00 than I did at $20.00.

-Be willing to experiment to find a sweet spot.
 After you’ve figured out a price that you’re comfortable with, be willing to go up or down a couple of dollars.
 You might be surprised to see that you’ll sell more items just by changing the price from $30.00 to $29.50.
 Test the waters and do what works best for you.

 Decide if shipping will be included or separate.
 I’ve decided to keep all my shipping fees separate.
 These include packaging materials, postage, labels, and the like.
 I know some people like to include these in their item fees and offer free shipping, but this isn’t the route I’ve decided to take.